 Vintage 8x50s from Carl Zeiss Jena and Oberkochen

-The one in the middle, a Carl Zeiss 7x50H, is more than 80 years old and uncoated.
+The one in the middle of the first image, a Carl Zeiss DF 7x50H, is more than 80 years old and uncoated.
 With that in mind the view is quite amazingly sharp and bright.
-Even more amazing is the ergonomics - none of these glasses can be hold steadily with such ease.
+Even more amazing is the ergonomics - none of these glasses can be held steadily with such ease.
 Mr. von Breitenbuch pointed out that the porro II design offers a distinct mass dislocation which really decreases image shake.
+This glass is one of his favourites.
+The civil version with individual focusing was called Septar, the civil version with central focusing Septarem.

 The long ones, the short ones, and a bit of Zeiss Jena and Zeiss Oberkochen history...

 Above two glasses from Zeiss Jena, the 8x50 Super Nobilem on the left, and the 8x50 Octarem on the right.
-What is the story behind these binoculars?
+Same manufacturer, both 8x50s, but totally different designs.

-The Octarem with its old fashioned long body type is the newest glass of the whole bunch, although it uses older lens technology: cemented achromatic doublets as objectives.
-They are easy to manufacture, but the lens designers lose "two free parameters" (Merlitz "Handferngläser" 1st edition p.56) which could have improved the performance of the binoculars.
+The Octarem with its long body type is the newest glass of the whole bunch, although it uses older lens technology: cemented achromatic doublets as objectives and cemented prisms.
+Cemented doublets are easy to manufacture, but the surfaces to be cemented need to have the same radius.
+With air spaced achromats, the lens surfaces along the gair gap are totally independent from each other, giving the designers two free parameters for a better correction.

-The Nobilem Super instead uses airspaced achromatic doublets - the two lenses are separated by an air gap - which not only allows for better optical correction, but also reduces the length of the binocular considerably: The short body type.
+The Nobilem Super uses airspaced achromatic doublets which not only allows for better optical correction, but also reduces the length of the binocular considerably: The short body type.

 In April 1945 the Americans freed Jena from the Nazi regime (Wikipedia, in German), but it soon became clear that the Soviet allies would get this part of Germany under their control.
-So, the Americans deported specialists - among them Horst Köhler - and documents from Jena to Heidenheim in the west zone.
+So, the Americans deported specialists and documents from Jena to Heidenheim in the west zone.
 In June 1945 Jena was handed over to the Russians, who dismantled the factory.
 In Oberkochen, Carl Zeiss was established October 1st 1947.
-Here, Köhler developped a brand new family of binoculars to improve on the aged Jena designs, all using the new technology of air spaced achromats in a short body type, starting with the 8x30 in 1954 and later adding 6x30, 7x50, 8x50, 10x50, 15x60.
+In 1951 (von Breitenbuch, personal communication) Horst Köhler came to Oberkochen and developped a brand new family of binoculars to improve on the aged Jena designs, all using the new technology of air spaced achromats in a short body type, starting with the 8x30 in 1954 and later adding 6x30, 7x50, 8x50, 10x50, 15x60.

 My love for binoculars really started with the 8x30 Swarovski Habicht, which is a classic, long type, cemented achromat design from 1949.
 As is the Leitz Binuxit 8x30, a great classic glass.
 I never really took to the Zeiss West 8x30 (non-B), although I had a serviced one.
 The view for me is less comfortable and impressive than in the Habicht and the Binuxit.